aleksandar023/TR1Remastered-CavesLevel-QA-Checklist/TR1 - Bug examples.md

 1. Launch *Tomb Raider I–III Remastered*
 2. Press `F1` to switch to Modern graphics
 3. Launch the Croft Manor level
-4. Approach the first window in the starting room.
+4. Approach the first window in the starting room
-5. Look through the window and observe the right side of the garden floor.
+5. Look through the window and observe the right side of the garden floor

 **Observed Result:**